Understanding Processed Food and Health Risks

 Fast and Convenient Food

 In 1984, a McDonald's opened in many towns across the UK.
-The local children would spend their money on delicious burgers that were ready as soon as they ordered them; amazing.
+The local children would spend their money on delicious burgers that were ready as soon as they ordered.
+Amazing.
 From this day onwards, other well-known brands entered the local high street.
-Mothers were delighted as the pressure on them to feed the family subsided.
+Mothers were delighted as the pressure to feed their families subsided.

 Prepared and cooked ready meals were available in the newly introduced supermarket freezers; all you had to do was reheat and serve.